tarwn/lessthandot-hugo/blogs/content/posts/2009-07-01-dynamic-column-names-and-fields-in-ssrs.md

   <img src="/wp-content/uploads/blogs/DataMgmt//pivot_1.gif" alt="" title="" width="628" height="354" />
 </div>

 The problem with all of this is the dynamic nature of the column names.
-In reporting services we’re used to handling column names as static entities.
-So here is how we’ll build our report given the fact these column names can and will change over time.
+In reporting services we're used to handling column names as static entities.
+So here is how we'll build our report given the fact these column names can and will change over time.

 So create a new report in your solution and add a new DataSet.
 Make it a text call with the following statement